Falsifying Discriminant Validity of Predictive Algorithms: Empirical Analysis

 \subsection{Evaluating a Law School Admissions Algorithm}

-Consider a hypothetical scenario where a law school admissions office has developed an algorithm to predict which applicants are most likely to succeed in law school.
+Suppose a law school admissions office has developed an algorithm to predict which applicants are most likely to succeed in law school.
 Potential proxies for success include first-year GPA, GPA at graduation, and bar exam passage.
-The admissions office wants to ensure that the algorithm under consideration is not simply admitting students of a particular gender or race.
-This scenario motivates our empirical evaluation.
+The admissions office wants to ensure that the algorithm is not simply admitting students of a particular gender or race.

 We use the Law School Admission Council (LSAC) dataset,\footnote{We use the preprocessed version available at \url{https://github.com/damtharvey/law-school-dataset}, which includes first-year GPA as a proxy outcome---a variable missing from other commonly used LSAC datasets.
 Note that this preprocessing has resulted in some missing observations, particularly among non-white applicants.} which contains information about law school applicants including LSAT scores, undergraduate GPA, first-year law school GPA, bar passage outcomes, and demographic information.
-We train a logistic regression model to predict first-year GPA (above/below median) using LSAT scores and undergraduate GPA as features, mirroring what an admissions office might do.
-We then apply our falsification procedures to assess whether the model predicts the impermissible proxies (race or gender) better than permissible proxies (first year GPA, cumulative GPA, bar passage), which would raise concerns about validity.
 We split the data into training (50\%), calibration (25\%), and evaluation (25\%) sets.
 All falsification tests and performance evaluations are conducted on the evaluation set.
 Race is a binary variable indicating white (1) versus non-white (0), following the coding in the available dataset, with 93\% of the data having race designated as white.

+We consider three candidate models, all trained to predict first-year GPA (above/below median) using LSAT scores and undergraduate GPA as features.
+The first model, $\hat{f}_1$, is a standard logistic regression.
+The second and third models use LAFTR (Learning Adversarially Fair and Transferable Representations) \citep{madras2018learning}, a fairness-aware method that aims to learn representations from which an adversary cannot predict the sensitive attribute.
+We train $\hat{f}_2$ with an adversary targeting race and $\hat{f}_3$ with an adversary targeting gender.
+For each LAFTR model, we test the corresponding impermissible proxy---the one the adversary was designed to remove---to assess whether the fairness intervention successfully establishes discriminant validity.
+Architectural details are provided in Appendix~\ref{app:laftr_metrics}.

+\textbf{Hypotheses: } We have three candidate models and two impermissible proxies: $\tilde{Y}_1=\text{gender}$ and $\tilde{Y}_2=\text{race}$.
+We test discriminant validity for each model as follows: $H_1$: $\hat{f}_1$ predicts gender at least as well as the permissible proxies (first-year GPA, cumulative GPA, and bar passage); $H_2$: $\hat{f}_1$ predicts race at least as well as the permissible proxies; $H_3$: $\hat{f}_2$ (LAFTR, race adversary) predicts race at least as well as the permissible proxies; $H_4$: $\hat{f}_3$ (LAFTR, gender adversary) predicts gender at least as well as the permissible proxies.